auspatious/interoperability-handbook/Vocabulary.md

 This section highlights the essential role of semantics and vocabularies in the CEOS Interoperability Framework.
 It outlines key standards, best practices for implementing semantic interoperability, and methods for aligning domain-specific vocabularies.
 By establishing a shared semantic foundation, stakeholders can improve data exchange, integration, service compatibility, and automated reasoning, ensuring more effective collaboration in an increasingly interconnected digital geospatial ecosystem.

-Of central importance for increasing the interoperability within CEOS and across the entire geospatial domain, will be a more harmonised and structured terminology.
-Providers and users of EO data and services will largely benefit if the definition and interpretation of terms is no longer re-negotiated and amended each time projects are started, or new documents are drafted.
-A key finding of the terminology task force was that vocabularies should be developed as much as possible in an open and participatory way across the whole domain they are intended for.

 | **ID** | **Semantic Recommendations**                                                                                                       |
 | :----- | :--------------------------------------------------------------------------------------------------------------------------------- |